-During the Spring semester University Ministry brings students from St. Charles, St. Peter and St. Anthony to the USF campus for a field trip.
+During the Spring semester University Ministry brings students from ICA, St. James, St. Peter and St. Anthony to the USF campus for a field trip.
 As is in line with the mission of this program, we believe it’s important for students to become familiar and comfortable with being on a college campus, to begin envisioning themselves here, and to start planning the path they will take to successfully complete college – preferably here at USF.

 The University Ministry Tutors receive an hourly wage compensation for their time.
 In addition, the tutoring retention program continues to offer a discount to attend a University Ministry retreat or immersion trip to a USF tutor who returns for a consecutive semester (up to $500) or to a USF tutor who has completed two years of tutoring (up to $1,000).